Mabel Tylecote

 Dame Mabel Tylecote DBE (née Phythian; 4 February 1896 – 31 January 1987) was a British Labour Party politician, activist, humanitarian, and educationist from Manchester, England.

-Life
+Biography

 Born on 4 February 1896 to John Ernest Phythian and Ada Crompton Prichard in Crumpsall, Manchester, Mabel Phythian's father was a solicitor, member of Manchester City Council from 1892 to 1898.
 In 1915, she attended the Victoria University of Manchester. and she graduated in 1919.